-- 2. Project Oversight.
-There are many moving pieces, including consultants, which require project oversight from one or several organizations spearheading the project. - 3.
-Project Goals.
+4. Project Goals.
 Project goals need to be clearly defined and roles delineated in order to achieve a successful transformation project.
 Collaboration and frequent communication throughout the process is key.
-Consultants and stakeholders need to have a shared vision. - 4.
-Coordination with Key Players.
+Consultants and stakeholders need to have a shared vision.

+5. Coordination with Key Players.
 Coordinating key players and identifying appropriate contacts within organizations, such as the operations department within transit agencies, is vital to ensuring successful implementation and project sustainability.